 Subrogation helps keep premiums lower.
 Without subrogation, insurers would not have a way to recover losses caused by third parties.
 In turn, they would likely raise premiums to compensate for the losses.

 Subrogation can help policyholders more directly.
 When a claim involves disputed liability, the policyholder may be forced to submit her claim to her own carrier under her collision coverage.
 This usually involves paying a deductible.
-When her insurer later pursues subrogation against the other driver, the it will also seek reimbursement for the customer's deductible.
+When her insurer later pursues subrogation against the other driver, the insurer will also seek reimbursement for the customer's deductible.